paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 (4) **Agriculture Improvement Act of 2018** — The Secretary shall make available to the Farm Service Agency to carry out title I of the Agriculture Improvement Act of 2018 and the amendments made by that title $15,500,000.

+(5) **Further funding** — The Secretary shall make available to carry out subtitle C of title I of the Act entitled “An Act to provide for reconciliation pursuant to title II of H. Con.
+Res.
+14” (119th Congress) and the amendments made by that subtitle $50,000,000, to remain available until expended, of which—

+  (A) not less than $5,000,000 shall be used to carry out paragraphs (3) and (4) of subsection (b);

+  (B) $3,000,000 shall be used for activities described in paragraph (3)(A);

+  (C) $3,000,000 shall be used for activities described in paragraph (3)(B);

+  (D) $9,000,000 shall be used—

+    (i) to carry out mandatory surveys of dairy production cost and product yield information to be reported by manufacturers required to report under [section 1637b of this title](./chapter-038-distribution-and-marketing-of-agricultural-products.md#section-1637b), for all products processed in the same facility or facilities; and

+    (ii) to publish the results of such surveys biennially; and

+  (E) $1,000,000 shall be used to conduct the study under subsection (d) of 1359kk of this title.

 **(d) Loan implementation**

 (1) **In general** — In any crop year in which an order is issued pursuant 22 So in original.
 Probably should be followed by “to”. [section 901(a) of title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section901/a&num=0&edition=prelim), the Secretary shall use such sums as necessary of the funds of the Commodity Credit Corporation for such crop year to fully restore the support, loan, or assistance that is otherwise required under subtitle B or C, under the amendments made by subtitle B or C, or under the amendments made by subtitle B or C of the Agriculture Improvement Act of 2018,1 except with respect to the assistance provided under sections 9037(c) and 9038 of this title.